Business mentoring

 Why do you need a business mentor?

 It’s especially important that you work with a business mentor when you’re trying to make changes in your business.
 Most people come to me when they are grappling with trying to do something different with their business.
+They’re ready for the next stage.

 Sometimes you just need to talk through your ideas with someone who has a lot more experience in business and get some constructive input to make your plans a reality.
-But the role of a mentor should also be to go with you on your journey, to be excited about what you’re trying to do.
-And at the same time, your mentor must have enough experience to keep you from making mistakes that are going to delay or jeopardise what you want to do.
+But the role of a mentor should also be to go with you on your journey and to be excited about what you’re trying to do.
+At the same time, your mentor must have enough experience to keep you from making mistakes that are going to delay or jeopardise what you want to do.

-When you need a business mentor
+How to find a business mentor

-You need help to grow the business
+You need mentoring to grow the business

 This next stage requires new ideas in marketing, systems, and business models